vladasblood/SContractM_Metacrafters/README.md

 ### Executing program

-Once you are ready to execute the program, refresh the website.
+To execute the program, begin by refreshing the website.
+You will then see elements such as the header, your account address, and your current oil balance.
+Make sure to connect your MetaMask wallet to the system to facilitate transactions between your wallet and the smart contract.

-Inside the website, you will text views such as header, your account address, and your balance in the system.
-But before that, you must connect your metamask to the system so that it has guaranteed transactions vice-versa with the respective account that you will use.
+When you use the `extract` button, MetaMask will prompt you to confirm the transfer of oil into the system, and your updated balance will be reflected immediately.

-When using the `deposit` button, the metamask will prompt a confirmation that you want to transfer your ETH to the system balance of the ATM, from which it will instantly reflect on how much you have transferred.
+Similarly, clicking the `sell` button will prompt MetaMask to confirm the withdrawal of oil from the system and transfer the equivalent Ether to your wallet.

-Same with the `withdraw` button, the metamask will prompt a confirmation that you want to withdraw your ATM balance back to your wallet.
+For transferring oil to another account, use the `transfer` button, which will prompt MetaMask to confirm the oil transfer between accounts.

-You can observe that a real-time transaction history is always refresh when a transaction has been successful.
-It will include details such as `timestamp`, `from`, `to` and `amount`.
+Each of these actions will trigger an update to the real-time transaction history, which will display details such as `timestamp`, `from`, `to`, and `amount` following a successful transaction.

 ## Help